PSLmodels/Tax-Calculator/taxcalc/taxcalcsas/README.md

 The **b13** sample does have itemized deductions expenses, but no childcare expenses.
 And the **c13** sample has both itemized deduction expenses and childcare expenses.
-Each of these three samples have been used to generate nearly identical tax output using Tax-Calculator and Internet TAXSIM as described as described [here](https://github.com/open-source-economics/Tax-Calculator/blob/master/taxcalc/validation/README.md).
+Each of these three samples have been used to generate identical income tax liabilities using Tax-Calculator and Internet TAXSIM as described [here](https://github.com/open-source-economics/Tax-Calculator/blob/master/taxcalc/validation/README.md).

 The samples are generated using these commands: